 Are Non-stick pans safe for birds?
-Usually, the non-stick pans and pots are advertised as the natural ceramic, which is free from PFOS and PTFE.
-It is considered as the non-stick pans that don’t release the toxic fumes which are dangerous for the birds.
-But people need to make sure that a non-stick pan can emit toxic chemicals that are dangerous for the birds.
+Usually, the non-stick pans and pots are advertised as natural ceramic( which is free from PFOS and PTFE) and considered a non-stick pan that doesn’t release toxic fumes which are dangerous for the birds.
+But people should know that a non-stick pan can emit toxic chemicals that are dangerous for the birds.

 Table of Content

 The signs of Teflon toxicity are mostly non-specific and can be seen in many respiratory issues.
 Usually, the birds are found dead in their cage due to over fumes of the Teflon material.
 Your bird may have some difficulty in breathing, wheezing, incoordination.
 You can also observe the behavior of your bird; your bird may be depressed and weak.

 The toxic fumes released by the over-heated non-stick pans usually affect the lungs of the birds.
 The lungs of the birds change into a dark red color.
 But the toxic fumes of PTFE are not only responsible for lung issues, the other toxic irritants like tobacco, aerosol spray, carbon monoxide, natural gas, ammonia, cooking oils, and burned food are also responsible for lungs issues.
 Moreover, the overheating of Teflon material also causes problems for the rats and humans as well.

 Why are the birds more sensitive to Teflon toxicity?

 The respiratory tract of the birds is more sensitive to the toxic chemicals in the air due to their unique anatomy.
 The birds are extremely efficient in exchanging the gasses to provide high-level oxygen to the muscles.
 So, in the process of oxygen delivery, the birds may deliver the toxic gasses.
 Moreover, the high metabolic rate of birds with small size increases the chances of birds susceptibility due to toxic fumes.